Devo: 1996–2007: Reunion

 In January 1996, Devo performed a reunion concert at the Sundance Film Festival in Park City, Utah.
 The band performed on part of the 1996 Lollapalooza tour in the rotating Mystery Spot.
 On these tours and most subsequent tours, Devo performed a set-list mostly composed of material from between 1978 and 1982, ignoring their Enigma Records-era material.
 Also in 1996, Devo released a multimedia CD-ROM adventure game, Adventures of the Smart Patrol with Inscape.
 The game was not a success, but the Lollapalooza tour was received well enough to allow Devo to return in 1997 as a headliner.
 Devo performed sporadically from 1997 onwards.

 In 1999, the Oh, No!
 It's Devo era outtakes "Faster and Faster" and "One Dumb Thing", as well as the Shout era outtake "Modern Life", were restored, completed and used in the video game Interstate '82, developed by Activision and released.
 Also that year, Mothersbaugh started the Devo side-project The Wipeouters, after their band in junior high, featuring himself (keyboards, organ), Bob Mothersbaugh (guitar), Bob Casale (guitar), and Mutato Muzika composer Josh Mancell (drums).
 The Wipeouters performed the theme song to the Nickelodeon animated series Rocket Power, and in 2001 they released an album of surf rock material, titled P'Twaaang!!!.

-Around this same time, Devo's online fandom continued to grow, leading to 'Devotional', a Devo fan convention held annually in Cleveland, Ohio.
-The festival was most recently held in September 2022.
+By 2000, Devo's online fandom continued to grow, leading to 'DEVOtional', a Devo fan convention held annually in Cleveland, Ohio.
+The festival was most recently held in September 2024.

 In 2005, Devo recorded a new version of "Whip It" to be used in Swiffer television commercials, a decision they have said they regretted.
 During an interview with the Dallas Observer, Gerald Casale said, "It's just aesthetically offensive.
 It's got everything a commercial that turns people off has."
 The song "Beautiful World" was also used in a re-recorded form for an advertisement for Target stores.
 Due to rights issues with their back catalog, Devo has re-recorded songs for films and advertisements.